unfoldingWord-box3/desktop-app-template/README.md

 # desktop-app-template
 This template is designed to be forked for Desktop App repos built on Pankosmia.

+Choose a repo-name of 30 characters or less to prevent **Windows developers** from needing to clone to a shorter local repo name.
+The windows cargo build c compiler requires repos names of 30 characters or less.

 ## Environment requirements for this repo

 Tested on: